-I absolutely love this Vegan Black Sesame Shortbread – it’s the perfect balance of sweet and salty, whilst being simultaneously crisp and melt-in-your-mouth buttery.
+I absolutely love this Vegan Black Sesame Shortbread -This Vegan Black Sesame Shortbread is salty-sweet, perfectly crisp and melt-in-your-mouth buttery.

 I decided to make these shortbread biscuits black sesame-flavoured, as in Japan it’s widely used in both sweet and savoury dishes, and thought it would be a great way to enhance the quintessentially salty-sweet flavour of shortbread.